-In contrast to other American regions, such as the Inca Empire, Argentina’s Pampas and Patagonia were sparsely populated before the conquistadores came to Argentina.
-Today, only 3% of the population identify as Amerindians or mestizos (mixed-race).
+Nowadays, Argentines of Spanish or Italian descent make up the biggest groups among the populace, and only 3% of the population identify as Amerindians or mestizos (mixed-race).
 The indigenous people, mostly Mapuche and Guaraní, live in Argentina’s rural areas.

-All economic troubles notwithstanding, expatriates can look forward to a diverse and exciting country when moving to Argentina.
+Economic and political troubles notwithstanding, expatriates can look forward to a diverse and exciting country when moving to Argentina.